jameslawler/notes/docs/portuguese-language/verbs/mostrar.md

 ## Writing Prompts

 1. Você mostrou a alguém como consertar alguma coisa?
 Have you shown anyone how to fix something?
-2. Escreva sobre uma habilidade que você gostaria de mostrar ao mundo.
+2. Escreva sobre uma capacidade que gostaria de mostrar ao mundo.
 Write about a skill you would like to show the world.
-3. Você escreveu algum guia que mostre como realizar uma tarefa?
+3. Já escreveu algum material que mostre como realizar uma tarefa?
 Have you written any guides that show how to accomplish a task?